 The Beginning of Social Work at FAMU

-The official social work program began with one introductory course in the Department of Sociology during the 1950-51 academic year.
+The official social work program began with one introductory course in the Department of Sociology during the 1950-1951 academic year.
 By 1956, a six-course sequence was available as a minor for students majoring in the liberal arts.
 In 1957, the first “colored” social workers were hired by the State of Florida with FAMU graduates being highly represented in this first group.
-The liaison built between the program faculty and the Personnel Director of the Florida State agency made such employment a reality.
+The liaison built between the program faculty and the personnel director of the state agency made such employment a reality.

-With a student enrollment of nearly two hundred and fifty social work minors, Florida A&M University received its first Formula Grant in HEW Region IV in 1968.
-Ever since, the social work program has had faculty offering an “approved” (and later “accredited”) professional curriculum in social work education.
+With a student enrollment of nearly 250 social work minors, Florida A&M University received its first Formula Grant in HEW Region IV in 1968.
+Ever since, the social work program has had faculty offering an approved, and later accredited, professional curriculum in social work education.

 A bachelor’s degree in social work was first offered in 1979 under the visionary leadership of Dr. Victoria Warner.
-Under her direction, the program achieved departmental status in the 1990-91 academic year.
-Both departmental faculty and the University administrators believe that the BSW program met the “goodness-of-fit test” in relation to:
+Under her direction, the program achieved departmental status in the 1990-1991 academic year.
+Both the departmental faculty and University administrators believed the Bachelor of Social Work program met the “goodness-of-fit test” in relation to: